 This post may contain affiliate links.
 Please see my disclosure policy.

-Classic blueberry galette topped with vanilla ice cream makes the best summer dessert!
-If you live for pie, then this easy blueberry galette is a must bake – it’s the best way to showcase summer blueberries without the stress of pie.
-Recipe makes one 10-inch galette.
+Homemade blueberry galette with a buttery crumble topping makes the best dessert!
+If you love blueberry pie, then this easy blueberry galette is a must make.
+It’s the perfect way to showcase fresh blueberries without the stress of making a full pie.
+Be sure to add this galette recipe to your summer baking list!

 Classic Blueberry Galette